michaelbarone/CameraMotionCapture/README.md

 Optional POST Variables:
 ```
+username	  --  the username for the camera if set (this can be included in the url instead of here)
+password	  --  the password for the camera if set (this can be included in the url instead of here)
 captureCount  --  default 5 --  the number of frames to save when motion is triggered/post is sent to motionCapture.php
 captureDelay  --  default 3 --  the number of seconds between saving frames
 ```